askui/askui-example-android-parallel-devices/Readme.md

 npm run askui
 ```

-Each worker is selecting one android devices based on theire `JEST_WORKER_ID`.
+Each worker selects one android devices based on their `JEST_WORKER_ID`.
 See line 16 - 31 in `askui_example/helpers/askui-helper.ts`

 The output shows that 1 worker connects to 1 device executes the test suite and then disconnect: